MoonPoet/xaprb-src/content/blog/2015/07/21/surprising-database-bottlenecks.md

 at Percona I always tried to consult with [Cary's](http://carymillsap.blogspot.com/) advice in mind: don't spend $1000 optimizing a $100 dollar problem.
 And as
-VividCortex's growth has exploded, it has taught me an incredibly valuable series of lessons about how to apply the advice in new ways.
+VividCortex has grown, it has taught me a valuable series of lessons about how to apply the advice in new ways.

 As I [shared on